Jasonzyt/Jasonzyt/README.md

 🌱 A senior high school student
 ⚡ Also a developer of Minecraft BDS
-❤️ I like coding and 📷photography
+❤️ I like 👨‍💻coding and 📷photography
 🏳️ No position: Just wanna be free, say what I want and do what I want